-FINE A fine is a sum of money which a court orders an offender to pay to the government treasury as a penalty for committing the offence.
-DEATH SENTENCE A death sentence is a judgement of the court which stipulates that an offender should suffer death for the offence committed.
-An offence which carries the death sentence is a capital offence they include: Treason Armed robbery Murder CANING This is part of the punishments that maybe imposed, it may be an order for caning only or in addition to other sentence.
+FINE: A fine is a sum of money which a court orders an offender to pay to the government treasury as a penalty for committing the offence.

+DEATH SENTENCE: A death sentence is a judgment of the court which stipulates that an offender should suffer death for the offence committed.
+An offence which carries the death sentence is a capital offence they include: Treason Armed robbery Murder.

+CANING: This is part of the punishments that maybe imposed, it may be an order for caning only or in addition to other sentence.
 An order for caning cannot be made in respect of the following Under the Criminal Procedure Act and Laws A male who has attained 45 years and above A female Caning is to be effected with a light rod or cane The number of strokes is to be specified it must not exceed 12 strokes The order of caning must not be imposed more than once for one offence.

-DEPORTATION This is expulsion from another country, where the offender is not a Nigerian citizen, it means expulsion from Nigeria.
-BINDING OVER Where a person has been found guilty of a crime, but is released for any reason, or a complaint was dismissed, a defendant, or both complainant and the defendant with or without having sureties maybe bound over to keep the peace.If the accused breaches a court order he would go to prison for a term of imprisonment.
-DETENTION DURING THE PLEASURE OF THE PRESIDENT OR GOVERNOR persons who are found not guilty by reason of insanity persons who are found to be of unsound mind These are the two categories of people who may be detained at the pleasure of the president and the governor.
-ORDER FOR THE DISPOSAL OF PROPERTY During or after a trial a court may order that property with respect to an offence which has been committed, be: confiscated by the government forfeited to the state or released to to an appropriate party AWARD OF COSTS The court can order that a certain cost be paid to the prosecutor in addition to any other penalty which might be imposed.
+DEPORTATION: This is expulsion from another country, where the offender is not a Nigerian citizen, it means expulsion from Nigeria.

+BINDING OVER: Where a person has been found guilty of a crime, but is released for any reason, or a complaint was dismissed, a defendant, or both complainant and the defendant with or without having sureties maybe bound over to keep the peace.
+If the accused breaches a court order he would go to prison for a term of imprisonment.

+DETENTION DURING THE PLEASURE OF THE PRESIDENT OR GOVERNOR persons who are found not guilty by reason of insanity persons who are found to be of unsound mind .These are the two categories of people who may be detained at the pleasure of the president and the governor.
+ORDER FOR THE DISPOSAL OF PROPERTY: During or after a trial a court may order that property with respect to an offence which has been committed, be: confiscated by the government forfeited to the state or released to an appropriate party .

+AWARD OF COSTS: The court can order that a certain cost be paid to the prosecutor in addition to any other penalty which might be imposed.
 The prosecution may also be asked to pay a certain cost to the accused.

-AWARD OF DAMAGES Damages can be awarded to the aggrieved party in a case which involves wrongful conversion or detention of property.
-PROBATION ORDER Probation is a period of time during which an offender must behave well that is, keep the peace and or do community service well,in default of which a defender maybe sent to prison for a fixed period of time.
-1b.
-Comment on the remedies available to the accused after the imposition of sentence.
+AWARD OF DAMAGES: Damages can be awarded to the aggrieved party in a case which involves wrongful conversion or detention of property.

+PROBATION ORDER: Probation is a period of time during which an offender must behave well that is, keep the peace and or do community service well ,in default of which a defender may be sent to prison for a fixed period of time.